Master of My Fate: Teaching Resilience When Students Want to Quit

 For the student who wants to give up

-Every teacher knows the student who shuts down at the first real obstacle — who decides they 'can't' before they've truly tried.
-Resilience is a skill, and like any skill it grows with the right reinforcement.
-A wall that quietly insists you are in charge of your own effort helps build that muscle over a semester.
+Every teacher knows the student who shuts down at the first real obstacle — the one who decides they 'can't' before they have truly tried, who treats a single setback as a final verdict.
+Resilience is a skill, not a personality trait, and like any skill it grows with the right reinforcement over time.
+A wall that quietly insists you are in charge of your own effort helps build that muscle across a whole semester, one glance at a time.

-It works especially well in the spaces where students feel defeated: a tutoring room, a testing area, a counselor's office.
-When a young person is convinced they have no power, a reminder that they are the captain of their soul can be the small spark that gets them to try one more time.
+It works especially well in the spaces where students most often feel defeated: a tutoring room, a testing area, a counselor's office where the toughest conversations happen.
+When a young person is convinced they have no power over their situation, a reminder that they are the captain of their soul can be the small spark that gets them to try one more time — and trying one more time is often all it takes to break a spell of discouragement.

 Shop the poster →